Head of Barclays bank steps down amid Jeffrey Epstein probe | DW | 01.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The CEO of a major British bank has quit as investigators look into his dealings with sex offender Jeffrey Epstein.
-Barclays has said CEO Jes Staley was not aware of Epstein's sex crimes.
+Barclays said CEO Jes Staley had not been aware of the sex crime accusations against Epstein.

 Former Barclays boss Jes Staley has said he regrets his relationship with Epstein which ended in 2015